Why You Should Use Long-Tail Keywords in Your SEO Campaign

 Put simply, keyword phrases with more words are easier to rank for, so you can attract targeted traffic more easily.
 Long-tail keywords also build search intent into your strategy.
-They can geolocate, cover consumer preferences, and diversify your business in several different ways at once.
-That means you can fish for the precise demographics you serve, thereby improving your click-through rates.
+They can geolocate, cover consumer preferences, and diversify your business in several ways.
+That means you can fish for the precise demographics you serve, improving your click-through rates.

 If you’re running blog posts according to a range of different long-tail keywords, you can build even more short-tail keywords into your content, all while marketing to the smallest demographics within your target market.
 This way, you can attract all portions of the search demand curve at once.
 That, alone, optimizes your blog across several niches.
 If you’ve run out of blog topics, long-tail keywords will solve the problem.